General

 Shipping damage is the seller's responsibility to prevent through appropriate packaging and the buyer's responsibility to document upon arrival.
 If a piece arrives damaged, the buyer should photograph the damage, the packaging, and the condition of the box before moving or unpacking further, then submit a dispute immediately.

-If the piece was shipped fully insured, the seller should file a claim with the carrier using their packaging documentation.
-A successful insurance claim does not automatically constitute a dispute resolution — the transaction resolution is handled separately through The Glass Exchange process.
+If the piece was shipped with carrier coverage or optional third-party shipment protection, the seller should file a claim with the relevant provider using their packaging documentation.
+A successful coverage claim does not automatically constitute a dispute resolution — the transaction resolution is handled separately through The Glass Exchange process.

 Sellers who under-package, under-insure, or fail to document their packaging process accept the risk of an unfavorable dispute outcome in the event of damage.